 So basically, I'm a regular.
 Nothing extra impressive about me intelligence-wise.
 After I ordered the official guide 12

-in January and began looking through it I quickly realized I would not be able to score in the needed range without a decent amount of studying.
+from amazon in January and began looking through it I quickly realized I would not be able to score in the needed range without a decent amount of studying.
 I also knew I needed structure and a plan and didn't think I could keep myself motivated to study without help.
 So, after poking around here on GMATCLUB I decided that taking a Manhattan GMAT class

 was my best bet, so I ponied up the $1,100 and scheduled by exam for 10 days after the course was scheduled to end, making my G-day July 1st, 2011.

 I used nothing but the books that were included in the class and a few guides I downloaded from GMATCLUB.

 MGMAT 1 - 610 (q:44, v:31) 3/14, no essays, timed.